-Dogs showing this form of behaviour believe they need to show that they’re in charge of things.
-Growing, snapping, or biting happens whenever they think that their role is threatened.
-Regrettably, people sometimes confuse the source of dog aggressiveness as dominant behaviour when there might be another cause.
+Dogs showing this form of behavior believe they need to show that they’re in charge of things.
+Growing, snapping, or biting happens whenever they think their role is threatened.
+Regrettably, people sometimes confuse the source of dog aggressiveness as dominant behavior when there might be another cause.

-Be diligent to not confuse the aggression in your dog.
-Rule out health problems or anxiety until you believe that you know the real reason for your dog’s aggressive behaviour.
+Be diligent not to confuse the aggression in your dog.
 Therefore, efforts at corrective action may potentially make the problem worse.
+Rule out health problems or anxiety until you believe that you know the real reason for your dog’s aggressive behavior.

 Frustration can cause your French Bulldog to be aggressive.

-Aggressive behaviour caused by frustration is referred to as redirected violence or barrier anger.
-This can happen if a dog is irritated that it can’t get to an object or item and expresses that annoyance in another manner.
-This form of agitation is also seen in dogs who spend lots of time tied up, held back on a chain or rope.
+Aggressive behavior caused by frustration is redirected to violence or barrier anger.
+This can happen if a dog is irritated that it can’t get to an object or item and expresses that annoyance differently.
+This agitation is also seen in dogs who spend lots of time tied up, held back on a chain or rope.

 A dog chained in a backyard may spend a day tugging to get to another dog living across the road or in an adjacent yard.
 A dog restrained all day usually barks and becomes more fiercely as agitation grows.
-When you approach, the dog could transfer their frustration and snap at you.
+The dog could transfer their frustration and snap at you when you approach.

 Genetics can cause your French Bulldog to be aggressive.